electricimp/GPS/README.md

 ### parseLongitude(*rawLongitude, direction*) ###

-This method takes the two longitude fields derived from a GPS GGA sentence (using *getFields()*) and converts them into a single longitude in decimal degrees.
+This method takes the two longitude fields derived from a GPS sentence (using *getFields()*) and converts them into a single longitude in decimal degrees.

 #### Parameters ####